 I research and teach on authoritarian states, Asian politics, transitional justice, and international human rights.
-My work has been published in several journals, including the Journal of Peace Research, Human Rights Quarterly, Review of International Studies, Communist & Post-Communist Studies, and Democratization.
-My book, The Authoritarian Public Sphere: Legitimation and Autocratic Power in North Korea, Burma, and China, comes out in February of 2017.
+My work has been published in several journals, including the Journal of Peace Research, Human Rights Quarterly, Review of International Studies, Government & Opposition, and Democratization.
+My book, The Authoritarian Public Sphere: Legitimation and Autocratic Power in North Korea, Burma, and China, came out in February 2017.

 Previously I was a lecturer at the University of North Carolina at Chapel Hill and I have also had visiting posts at the Berlin Social Science Center (WZB) and Columbia University.
 I earned my dual Ph.D. in political science and peace studies at the University of Notre Dame, a master’s degree in human rights at the London School of Economics, and my undergraduate degree from Willamette University.